LunNova/Blog/content/articles/amdgpu-disabling-ecc/index.md

 tags = ["amdgpu", "linux", "ecc"]
 +++

-ECC is optional on AMD's Pro GPUs, if you turn it off you get slightly more VRAM.
-On windows, this is as easy as flipping a switch in the Radeon control panel.
+ECC is optional on AMD's Pro GPUs, if you turn it off you get about 7% more VRAM - 30700MiB to 32768MiB on a Pro W6800.
+On Windows, this is as easy as flipping a switch in the Radeon control panel.

 ![](./windows-amd-settings.png "Screenshot of AMD's settings, showing an On-Board ECC/EDC toggle in the enabled state, and some of the surrounding options.")